1Caxz/Weathersama/README.md

 ```

 # Weathersama with Delegete
-You can get date response from openweathermap.org with delegete.
+You can get data response from openweathermap.org with delegete.
 ```Swift
 class ViewController: UIViewController, CardViewListDelegete {
     var weatherSama: Weathersama!